iTechKateJoyce/project-1/README.md

 ```
 ### Moving parts
 #### Frog
-The player starting position was defined inside a variable according to the grid index.
+The player starting position was defined inside a variable according to the grid index, whilst building it was helpful to see the cell indexes to plan movement and boundary logic.
 It's possible to move the frog using arrow keys, this code sat inside an event listener and used DOM manipulation to add and remove the frog class from grid cells.
-In order to actually move the frog the playerPosition was updated using width or a number.
-The boundary logic was included here to stop the frog from moving "through the walls".
-Also, whilst planning it was helpful to visually see the cell index to plan movement and boundary logic.
+In order to actually move the frog the playerPosition was updated using width or a number.The boundary logic was included to stop the frog from moving "through the walls".

 #### Cars and creatures
 The traffic, turtles and fish movement is all automated.
 This was done using functions called inside a set interval to create the movement.
 See examples below:
 The starting indices of the cars were saved in an array and the car class was added using forEach to iterate over each starting point.
 Next,  the moveCarRight function, which is called inside a setInterval, adds and removes the car class to mimicking movement across the road.
 When the car moves right until it hits a wall boundary it resets.

 #### Collision detection
 In this game the frog loses a life by either getting hit by a car or by falling in the water.
-If the frog collides with these dangers one life is removed and the player position is reset to the starting point.
-The lose function checks if the frog cell contains river or a car, if so, the frog loses a life.
+If the frog collides with these dangers one life is removed and the player position is reset to the starting point.The lose function checks if the frog cell contains river or a car, if so, the frog loses a life.
 If the player has 0 lives or the time runs out then they lose the game.

 ## Challenges
 The main challenge was moving obstacles and detecting collision, to achieve this there were a number of functions inside a setInterval timer.